 The region’s first BRT line will operate with new 60-foot electric buses, with the 14 stops featuring level boarding positioned about 1/3-mile apart from each other.
 Planned stations on Memorial Drive at Capitol Avenue and Trinity Avenue were previously axed to save costs, project leaders have said.

-Where sidewalk-widening efforts include biking infrastructure along Hank Aaron Drive.
+Where sidewalk-widening efforts include biking infrastructure along Hank Aaron Drive as part of the More MARTA-funded Summerhill rapid bus project under construction now.
 Josh Green/Urbanize Atlanta

 Each station will include real-time arrival information and off-board fare collection, allowing customers to pay before they board.
 About 85 percent of the corridor will have dedicated, bus-only lanes with transit-signal priority, meaning buses shouldn’t be bogged down in traffic and that travel times should be quicker, MARTA officials have said.